NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Related Work

-For novel view synthesis, image-based rendering has been studied as an alternative to geometric methods such as multi-view stereo or structure from motion.
+\textbf{Image-based Rendering} For novel view synthesis, image-based rendering has been studied as an alternative to geometric methods.
 In the seminal work of light field rendering \cite{levoy1996light}, a 5D radiance field is reduced to a 4D light field considering the radiance along a ray remains constant in free space.
 The ray set in a light field can be parameterized in different ways, among which two-plane parameterization is the most common one.
 Rendering novel views from the light field involves extracting corresponding 2D slices from the 4D light field.
-To achieve better view interpolation, approximate geometry can be used \cite{lumigraph,unstructuredlumigraph}.
+To achieve better view interpolation, approximate geometry can be used \cite{lumigraph,unstructuredlumigraph,wood2000surface}.
 Visual effects of variable focus and variable depth-of-field can also be achieved using light field \cite{ReparameterizedLF}.

 With the advancement of deep learning, a few learning-based methods have been proposed to improve the traditional light field.
 For example, LFGAN \cite{chen2020lfgan} can learn texture and geometry information from light field data sets and in turn predict a small light field from one RGB image. \cite{meng2020high} enables high-quality reconstruction of a light field by learning the geometric features hierarchically using a residual network. \cite{wu2021revisiting} integrates an anti-aliasing module in a network to reduce the artifacts in the reconstructed light field.
-Our method learns an implicit function of the light field and achieves high-quality reconstruction with very sparse input \xuyi{while handling aliasing problem}.
+Our method learns an implicit function of the light field and achieves high-quality reconstruction with a sparse input.